 Here’s a list of the benefits and drawbacks of electric toothbrushes:

 With proper use, traditional toothbrushes can get the job of cleaning your teeth done, but electric toothbrushes are another option.
 Wondering if they’re worth it?
 Check out the pros:

 - More effective: In a comparison study of manual versus electric toothbrushes, they found that electric toothbrushes reduced gingivitis and plaque among participants.

 - Comes with a timer: This feature in the electric toothbrush ensures that you brush your teeth sufficiently long enough to remove plaque from your gums and teeth.
 There’s no need to monitor your brushing time, allowing you to focus more on your brushing.

-- Helpful for people with orthodontic applications: Electric toothbrushes simplify brushing, which is beneficial for people with braces or other dental applications.
+- Helpful for people with orthodontic applications: The toothbrushes simplify brushing, which is beneficial for people with braces or other dental applications.